Frequently Asked Questions

 The common methods to protect intellectual property are by filing patent or copyright applications or by limiting access.
 Trade secret protection is inconsistent with UT Southwestern's mission of education and therefore never used by UT Southwestern.
 Patents are available on a country-by-country basis and grant the owner the right to exclude others from making, using, or selling a particular invention in a given country.
 Copyrights are appropriate for protecting software, video, or other works of authorship or creation.

 Controlling access to novel inventions, including biomaterials (cell lines, antibodies, reagents, or genetically engineered animals), preserves the ability to license and disseminate such materials.

 How does notifying the Office for Technology Development of my invention affect my ability to publish?

-The Office for Technology Development should be informed of your invention before you submit your manuscript that describes the invention.
-The Office for Technology Development does not interfere with inventors' publishing plans.
+The Office for Technology Development does not interfere with inventors' publishing plans and endeavors to secure property protections before a scheduled publication or presentation.
+The Office should be informed of your invention before you submit your manuscript that describes the invention.

 As an inventor, may I acquire rights to the invention I created?

 Under some circumstances, the Board, through UT Southwestern, is willing to license an invention back to its inventor (or release its rights in an invention), depending on the terms of any pre-existing contract.
-Under any such arrangement, the inventor must agree to reimburse UT Southwestern for any documented expenses incurred (if any) and pay UT Southwestern 25 percent of any resulting proceeds.
+Under any such arrangement, the inventor and UT Southwestern will negotiate the terms of such license.

 Are all inventions patentable?

-Note that inventions comprised of known elements whose combination is non-obvious and new uses for already existing devices or compounds may be patentable.
+Note that inventions comprised of known elements, whose combination is non-obvious, may be patentable, as are new uses for known compositions or devices.